Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Thatching

 Thatch is a layer of dead stems and roots that can build up on the surface of the soil.
 If you dig into the lawn with your finger, it is fairly easy to tell the difference between the soft, light thatch and the hard, heavy soil.
-A quarter inch thick layer of thatch is of no concern.
+A quarter inch thick layer of thatch is of no concern and may be beneficial.
 If thatch is an inch thick, disease problems are almost sure to occur.
 Also, a thick layer of thatch will make a lawn require more water and fertilizer to keep the lawn green.

 Thatching usually leaves bare patches so it is a good idea to spread starter fertilizer and grass seed after thatching so the bare patches fill in before weeds get started.
 Therefore, thatching should be done from mid-April to mid-October.